johnno1962/InstantSyntax/README.md

 # InstantSyntax

-509.1.1 SwiftSyntax binary frameworks (This package is in beta!)
+509.1.1 SwiftSyntax binary frameworks (This package no longer works!)

 This is a Swift Package containg precompiled binary frameworks of the main modules of the [swift-syntax](https://github.com/apple/swift-syntax) project.